 Start the preparation process

-You identified pretty much everything.
-Now think of the items you will need on your trip and start purchasing them.
-For this trip, I needed a new backpack, travel insurance, a microfiber towel, and some GoPro accessories.
+I also think of items I will need for my trip to purchase in advance.
+For example for my last big trip, I needed a new backpack, travel insurance, several essential travel items, and some GoPro accessories.

 Don’t put everything to the last minute.
 Start buying those things as early as possible.
 This way you will be able to save some money for the trip as well.